ahmedalaa14/ClassGenerator--Bash/README.md

  # Class Template Generator

 Bash script to create a simple C++ template class with its respective constructor, getters, and setters.

 ## Usage

-To use this script, you need to provide arguments to it via the cli.
+To use this script, you need to provide arguments to it via the CLI.

 ### Positional arguments in order:
 * The first argument represents the class name.
 You don't need to provide the extension, it will be written as a .h file.